 IC3 co-director Parisa Rashidi leads the Intelligent Health Systems (i-Heal) Lab in the UF Herbert Wertheim College of Engineering.

-The clock drawing test (CDT) is a neuropsychological assessment tool to evaluate a patient’s cognitive ability.
-In this study, we developed a Fair and Interpretable Representation of Clock drawing tests…
+The clock drawing test (CDT) is a neuropsychological assessment tool to screen an individual’s cognitive ability.
+In this study, we developed a Fair and Interpretable Representation of Clock drawing test…

 CMI Lab